Most of us haven’t put much thought into how vision impacts our daily life until something goes wrong.

 And note that both lutein and zeaxanthin are fat-soluble ingredients in this stack.
 So for best results Vision should be taken with a healthy fat such as a tablespoon of unrefined coconut oil, or extra virgin olive oil.
 My preferred healthy fat is the new organic, non-GMO Performance Lab® MCT Oil.

 How Performance Lab® Vision Works in Real Life

-I’ve been using Performance Lab Vision for a few weeks and am amazed at the difference in my vision.
+I’ve been using Performance Lab® Vision for a a couple of years and am amazed at the difference in my vision.
 It first hit me in the evening of the first day using this supplement.

 I was outside in our backyard and it was somewhat startling that everything was in high-definition.

 And as I mentioned earlier in this review, I spend all day writing using a large monitor.
 Then reading a book for a few hours in the evening on my tablet.